 The College is required to monitor the progress of students in all programs for which they are receiving financial aid.
+Federal regulations require that students participate in their courses in order to receive federal financial aid funds.
 The OFA receives information from the Student Performance Committee regarding any student whose continued participation in the degree program may be in jeopardy.
 Changes in enrollment status may have financial implications for the student.
 If a student's enrollment status changes for any reason, the student must notify the OFA.
 Students who withdraw, take an approve or unapproved leave of absence, and/or is voluntarily or involuntary withdrawn from the College are responsible for payment of any balance that becomes due to the school upon leaving.
 It is highly recommended that students contact the OFA for guidance before making any voluntary changes to their enrollment status.
 Please see the student Satisfactory Academic Progress Policy: